 Welcome to the perfect 2-day Xian travel itinerary!
 Xi’an is my home away from home.
 After living there for over a year, I will share all the best things to do and discover with a detailed Xian Travel Itinerary.
 Are you ready to discover this absolute gem in the Shaanxi province? đ¸

-If this is your first time in China, check out my China Travel Guide for First-timers!
-Itâs packed with tips and tricks to avoid those last-minute emergencies!
+If this is your first time in China, check my tips-packed China Travel Guide for first-timers! đ¨đł

 This article may contain affiliate links, which means that by purchasing through one of the links, I may be paid a small commission at no extra cost to you.